achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_ExportMenu.png](Images/QGIS_ExportMenu.png)

 In the Dialog that appears, choose under `Format`: `Comma Separated Values`, choose a save location and name under `File name` (clicking on the `...` button) and confirm by clicking `OK`.
-For example you can export the joined layer of air temperatures with land cover fractions (`TEXT`).
+For example you can export the joined layer of air temperatures with land cover fractions.

 ![Images/QGIS_Export.png](Images/QGIS_Export.png)